gustwindjs/gustwind/documentation/node-compatibility-plan.md

   - a simpler single-process fallback first
 - Prefer the simpler fallback if parallelism complicates the first working version.

-## Phase 4: Optional Node CLI
+## Phase 4: Node CLI

 - Add a Node-facing CLI only after the Node build path works reliably.
-- Do not aim for full feature parity immediately.
+- Cover the workflows that matter in practice instead of targeting Deno-style parity.

-## Phase 5: Dev-mode parity
+## Phase 5: Node dev server on Vite

-- Port file watching with `chokidar` or `fs.watch`.
-- Port websocket/live-reload utilities.
-- Add a Node dev server.
+- Replace the current Deno dev server with a Node 24 dev server built on Vite middleware mode.

-This phase should be treated as optional unless Node-based development becomes a real requirement.
+- Use Vite's watcher and websocket/HMR transport instead of preserving the current custom Deno watcher/websocket stack.
+- Keep Gustwind's route matching and render pipeline, but mount it behind Vite middleware.
+- Let Vite handle dev-only concerns it is already good at:
+  - file watching
+  - websocket transport
+  - reload signaling
+  - asset and client script serving
+  - middleware composition

+### Notes

+- The latest Vite docs show this path is viable on Node 24:
+  - `createServer(...)` and `server.middlewareMode` provide a custom-server integration path
+  - `configureServer` allows Gustwind-specific middleware wiring
+  - `handleHotUpdate` and `server.ws` can replace the current custom reload transport
+- This would simplify or replace the current Deno-specific dev code in:
+  - `gustwind-dev-server/mod.ts`
+  - `plugins/file-watcher/mod.ts`
+  - `plugins/websocket/mod.ts`
+  - `utilities/getWebSocketServer.ts`
+- Vite would not replace Gustwind's route matching or plugin-driven rendering.
+It would replace the surrounding dev shell.

 ## Recommended implementation order

-1. Make the render/build core runtime-agnostic.
+1. Make the render/build core Node-compatible.
 2. Add a Node load adapter.
 3. Add a Node build entrypoint.
-4. Keep Deno dev mode unchanged.
-5. Port watch/dev-server support only if needed.
+4. Add a Node CLI for the practical build workflows.
+5. Replace the Deno dev shell with a Vite-based Node dev server.

 ## Recommendation

 Do not start with "full Node compatibility".

 Start by making static builds and rendering work under Node.
-That gets most of the practical value with much less risk than porting the entire development toolchain up front.
+After that, do not try to preserve the Deno dev stack out of inertia.
+If Node-based development becomes important, use Vite as the new dev shell and let the old Deno-specific watcher/websocket path go away.